 To temper the taak, heat 1 teaspoon vegetable oil in a small skillet over medium-high heat.

 Once the oil is hot, add ½ teaspoon cumin seeds and 5-6 chopped curry leaves and let them crackle for 3-4 seconds.

 Pour the tempering over the buttermilk and mix well.

-I like to serve it with Maharashtrian recipes such as Phodnichi Poli, which is a leftover Roti Poha or Masala Bhat.
+I like to serve it with Maharashtrian dishes such as Phodnichi Poli, which is a leftover roti poha or masala bhat.
 This simple combination is a must-try.